Find Trade Colleges

 31% Percent Racial-Ethnic Minorities*

 This is one of the most frequently chosen trade school majors.
 It is the 13th most popular in the country with 3,344 students graduating with an associate’s in ee tech in 2021.
-This major tends to be male dominated.
-About 91% of recent graduates are men.
+This major attracts more men than women.
+About 91% of the graduates in this field are male.

 Racial-Ethnic Diversity